kahidna/mini-ansible-lab/doc/index.rst

    |-- ssh-node-master
        |-- mini-ansible-lab.pem     - private key of the pair key
        |-- mini-ansible-lab.pub     - public key of the pair key
 This repository use <a href="https://github.com/rastasheep/ubuntu-sshd">rastasheep ubuntu-sshd</a> as base image (which using ubuntu as base os) for the each container.
 You can check the image on docker hub repository on <a href="https://github.com/rastasheep/ubuntu-sshd">here</a>.
 And if you want to change the base image you need to modify **docker-compose.yml** on image section, and also change the base os/image n **Dockerfile**.

 Environment
 -----------
-Here is the environment when I create the repository and deploy it on my local machine :
+Here is the environment when I create the repository and deploy it on my local machine:

-- ubuntu 18.04.1 LTS
+* ubuntu 18.04.1 LTS
-- docker-compose 1.22.0
+* docker-compose 1.22.0
-- docker 18.03.1-ce
+* docker 18.03.1-ce

 Some configuration already changed by me to make sure this repo ready to use, here is the configuration changed on ansible.cfg :